JosephSlone/ScratchCode/README.md

 # ScratchCode
-Just a place to leave code that I share
+Starting a code library for myself.
+Usualy C# but not necessarily Unity Related.

 SimpleWASDController.cs is an update to WASController.cs - I removed code and namespaces that weren't relevant.